Bakkes/BeetusBot/README.md

 	# pip install praw
 	# pip install mysql-python

+no goto start the bot to learn how to start it

 ### compatibility
 the bot was written in python 2.7 make sure you have this installed and set as the system default.
-If you don't know how to change the system default, type in google: "python set systemdefault [distro name]".
-On gentoo:
+If you don't know how to change the system default, type in google: "python set systemdefault <distro name>".

-	# eselect python list
-	# eselect python set <whatever number was version 2.7>

 ## start the bot